Klidman Lilo

-Klidman Lilo (born 31 January 2003) is a professional footballer who plays as a goalkeeper for Greek Super League club OFI.
+Klidman Lilo (born 31 January 2003) is a professional footballer who plays as a goalkeeper for Greek Super League club OFI Crete.
 Born into an Albanian family in Greece, he is a youth international for Albania.

 Career

 Panathinaikos

 Lilo joined Panathinaikos from the team's youth ranks.

 On 18 February 2023, Lilo signed a professional contract with Panathinaikos until the summer of 2025.

+OFI Crete

+On 25 April 2026, he won the 2025–26 Greek Cup with OFI Crete, coming on as an 89th-minute substitute for Nikos Christogeorgos in the final against PAOK with his side leading 2–1; after PAOK equalised in the 97th minute, the match went to extra time, where OFI scored a penalty in the 105th+4th minute to secure a 3–2 victory, with Lilo also receiving a yellow card in the 120th minute for time-wasting.